Ďă¸ŰÁůşĎ˛ĘĽ´Ę±żŞ˝±

 Travel time: 1 hour

-If you have time for only one excursion from Cartagena, a visit to the Islas del Rosario (Rosario Islands) should be at the top of the list.
+If you only have time for one excursion from Cartagena, a visit to the Islas del Rosario (Rosario Islands) should be at the top of the list.
 The crystal-clear turquoise water surrounding the palm-fringed coral islands more than makes up for the lack of paradisiacal views from the city.
-The archipelago has one of the most important underwater national natural parks in the country with an immense variety of coral and multi-colored tropical fish.
+The archipelago has one of the most important underwater national parks in the country with an immense variety of coral and multi-colored tropical fish.
 The best way to see this underwater world is with Cartagena-based , which leads snorkeling and diving excursions to the reef’s edge.
 A portion of the trip cost goes toward reef restoration and marine research projects.

-The price usually includes transportation, beach access, reserved daybeds or beach umbrellas and delicious fresh-caught seafood for lunch served with a side of flavorful arroz con coco (coconut rice) – a specialty of the Caribbean coast.
+The price usually includes transportation, beach access, reserved daybeds or beach umbrellas, and delicious fresh-caught seafood for lunch served with a side of flavorful arroz con coco (coconut rice) – a specialty of the Caribbean coast.
 You can also take advantage of a number of resort activities such as massages, kayaking and boat rides to on the nearby island of San Martín de Pajarales.

 There are plenty of reasons to extend your stay in the Islas de Rosario.
 You’ll practically have the place to yourself once the crowds leave in the afternoon, plus have the chance to experience the glow of bioluminescent plankton in the Laguna Encantada.

 How to get to the Islas del Rosario from Cartagena: The only way to get to the Islas del Rosario is by boat.
-Whether you are looking for transport only, or taking a tour, lanchas rápidas (speed boats) depart from the Muelle de Bodeguita between 8 and 10am each morning, then return between 2 and 3pm.
+Whether you are looking for transport only, or taking a tour, lanchas rápidas (speed boats) depart from the Muelle de Bodeguita between 8am and 10am each morning, then return between 2pm and 3pm.
 Many of the mid-range to upscale island hotels in the Islas del Rosario provide private boat service for guests, whether you’re visiting for the day or staying overnight.

-4. Lounge around at a beach club on Tierra Bomba
+5. Lounge around at a beach club on Tierra Bomba

 Travel time: 15 minutes